ssadedin/bpipe/docs/Guides/AWS.md

 image= 'ami-02b30ce5afc4b9c26' // ami to use
-user = 'centos' // unix username to ssh as region = 'ap-southeast-2' // region to create instances in
+user = 'centos' // unix username to ssh as region = 'ap-southeast-2' // region to create instances in instanceType = 't2.small' // type of instance to use

 storage='S3'